 Stephanie Johnson joined as a SunShot fellow in September 2014, working primarily with the photovoltaics and technology-to-market teams to explore program success metrics and methods for accelerating the transition of lab-scale innovations into commercialized products.
 Prior to joining SunShot, Stephanie worked for Croda, Inc. investigating the applications and scalable production of nanomaterials.
 Stephanie also served as a visiting scholar for the LeBlanc lab in the mechanical and aerospace engineering department at the George Washington University, investigating how material properties can be maintained in large scale, cost effective manufacturing methods.
 Stephanie holds a Ph.D. in materials science and engineering from Drexel University, where she researched the influence of size, shape, and interfacial coupling on the physical properties of single-component and core-shell multi-component nanostructures.

 SunShot Junior Fellows

-Erik Landry joined the SunShot team in September 2014 as a junior fellow interested in understanding the cohesive economic, political, and technological landscape of solar energy and the implications it holds for future deployment.
-Erik currently works with the concentrating solar power team, managing system cost analysis efforts and exploring alternative applications for solar thermal energy.
-Before joining Sunshot, Erik worked at Argonne National Laboratory on increasing the material efficiencies of thin film organic photovoltaic cells and understanding the molecular morphologies therein using grazing incidence wide angle x-ray scattering.
-Erik holds a B.S. in chemistry from the University of Chicago.
+Erik Landry joined the SunShot team in September 2014 as a Junior Fellow interested in understanding the collective economic, political, and technological landscape of solar energy and the implications it holds for future deployment.
+Erik’s work with the Concentrating Solar Power program consisted of managing techno-economic analysis efforts and exploring alternative applications for solar thermal energy.
+His current focus now resides within the Systems Integration program exploring the challenges and opportunities of integrating large amounts of solar energy onto the electric grid.
+Before joining SunShot, Erik worked at Argonne National Laboratory on increasing the material efficiencies of thin film organic photovoltaic cells and understanding the molecular morphologies therein using grazing incidence wide angle x-ray scattering.